 We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.

-You can ask us or third parties to stop sending you marketing messages at any time by contacting us at any time at email@example.com.
-Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product/service experience or other transactions.
+You can ask us or third parties to stop sending you marketing messages at any time by contacting us at any time at firstname.lastname@example.org.
+Where you opt out of receiving these marketing messages, this will not apply to personal data where we have relied on a legally permitted use other than consent to process that personal data.
+If you wish to opt out of our Consumer Club, please contact us at at email@example.com.

 You can contact us at firstname.lastname@example.org for information on the cookies we use on our website.